Anisx-D/CNN-image-classification/README.md

-# Binary image classification of chestray images using TensorFlow
+# Binary image classification of chest xray images using TensorFlow
 the data used: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia